Live at Hammersmith (The Darkness album)

 Live at Hammersmith is a live album by the British hard rock band The Darkness.
 The album was released on 15 June 2018 and is the first live album the band has released.

 Background

 The album and the track listing was announced on 25 April 2018.
-The album is a live recording of the full setlist from the band's performance at the Eventim Apollo in London in December 2017, with mastering done by band member Dan Hawkins.
+The album is a live recording of the full setlist from the band's performance at the Hammersmith Odeon in London in December 2017, with mastering done by band member Dan Hawkins.
 People who pre-ordered the album instantly received the promo-singles ‘Buccaneers of Hispaniola’ and 'I Believe in a Thing Called Love'.
 It was released on 15 June later that year on CD, Vinyl and Cassette.